If you are scratching your head, wondering, why your FaceTime is lagging, has a poor connection issue or not working on WiFi, you’re in good company.

 Now that you know where the problem is, you can try to get it fixed.

-The below steps will help you solve a connection issue on your end.
+The below steps can help you solve poor connection and lagging issues on your end of the FaceTime call.

 Naturally, the other user can try these steps too.